 Goals = [ONLINE (SEO, SEM, social media, etc.) + OFFLINE (print, TV, billboards, word of mouth, etc.)]

 Your goal is the end point and the direction you need to funnel your customers.
 From that main goal (ie sales of a product) you can figure out what approach you need to take.
 It’s like thinking in reverse; you take your answer and use that to break things into its component parts.
-If you want to increase sales, improve your online marketing (seo for improved searchability, SEM to raise search result presence, social media to create brand ambassadors and fans) and your offline marketing strategy (cohesive branding, newspaper or television advertising, media planning, etc.) to maximize your return.
+If you want to increase sales, improve your online marketing (SEO for improved searchability, SEM to raise search result presence, social media to create brand ambassadors and fans) and your offline marketing strategy (cohesive branding, newspaper or television advertising, media planning, etc.) to maximize your return.
 Focus on only one or the other and you might end up with an overabundance of brand fans (print) or unqualified traffic (web).
 Use both in concert by adjusting your strategy to suit their respective media and you have a formula for success.
+Contact us if you need help bringing that strategy together and building a cohesive online and offline experience for your customers.